masneyb/nexus-5-upstream/README.md

 - serial port: /dev/ttyMSM0.

 See the [gpio_demoy.py script](initrd/copy-to-root-fs/usr/local/bin/gpio_demo.py) for the source code to the GTK+ application controlling the external LEDs in the image above.
+The phone is running XFCE4 under postmarketOS on an upstream Linux kernel.

 ## Upstream contribution summary